 Dentsu Inc. Morimoto: The Sound Logo Karaoke AWARD is a unique competition where companies and organizations take the stage representing their brands, pouring their hearts into songs lasting just a few seconds.
 What are the key highlights for viewers?

-Xing Murayama: Attention will likely focus not only on familiar corporate sound logos but also on newly created ones.
-Why that particular melody?
+Xing Murase: Attention will likely focus not only on familiar corporate sound logos but also on newly created ones.
+Why was that particular melody chosen?
 What was the intention behind it?
 Getting a glimpse of the "birth story" through the presentations before the singing is another unique charm of this award.

 Dentsu Inc. Morimoto: There's also a wide range in the "types" of sound logos themselves, right?
 From musical ones to those resembling dialogue or sound effects.
 What kind of expansion can we expect?

-Xing Fukui: Sound logos that are like sound effects, such as "Daaaan" or "Kaan," instantly become more fun when music and lyrics are added and sung.
-There's also the surprise of realizing "Oh, that's how it's pronounced" or "That's the pitch," which I think creates laughter and a sense of unity.
+Xing Fukui: Sound logos that are like sound effects, like "Daaaan" or "Kaan," instantly become more fun when you add music and lyrics and sing them.
+There's also the surprise of "Oh, that's how it's pronounced?" or "That's the pitch?" which I think creates laughter and a sense of unity.

 Xing Murase: On the other hand, there are also sound logos that are just dialogue.
 I'm looking forward to seeing how those are finished.

 Dentsu Inc. Eguchi: We really hope companies that already have sound logos will take this opportunity to apply.
-And for companies that don't have one yet, we hope this award becomes the catalyst for creating one.
+And for companies that don't have one yet, we hope this award becomes the catalyst for creating their first sound logo.

-Dentsu Inc. Morimoto: Masuda-san is part of Dentsu Inc. recruitment branding team.
+Dentsu Inc. Morimoto: Masuda-san is active as part of Dentsu Inc.'s recruitment branding team.
 Is this initiative also effective from a talent acquisition perspective?

 Dentsu Inc. Masuda: I believe so.
-The essence of the company is condensed into a short duration, making it easier to convey its atmosphere and corporate culture.
+The essence of the company is condensed into a short duration, making it easier to convey the atmosphere and corporate culture.
 Even just seeing the performers and the vibe on the award day conveys something.
 Today's students and young professionals tend to prioritize "who they will work with."
-In that sense, I think this initiative is highly effective for recruitment.
+In that sense, I think this initiative is highly effective for recruitment too.

-Dentsu Inc. Eguchi: Sometimes, getting a sense from a few seconds of performance sticks in people's minds better than carefully reading company brochures.
-The entire process, from creating the sound logo to releasing it to the world, should become a compelling story that conveys the company's appeal.
+Dentsu Inc. Eguchi: Sometimes, getting a sense from a few seconds of performance sticks in people's minds better than reading through lengthy company brochures.
+The entire process itself—from creating the sound logo to releasing it to the world—should become a compelling story that conveys the company's appeal.

 Dentsu Inc. Eguchi: Yes.
 It's not just about singing at the awards ceremony and ending there; it has sustainability because you can sing it anytime afterward on JOYSOUND.
-I think a key strength of this project is that it creates an environment where not only employees, but also external stakeholders and the general public can repeatedly encounter it.
+I think a key strength of this project is that it creates an environment where various people—employees, external stakeholders, and everyday consumers—can repeatedly encounter it.

-Dentsu Inc. Morimoto: By the way, for this project, we also had the folks at XING sing the sound logos themselves as part of the karaoke experience video.
+Dentsu Inc. Morimoto: By the way, for this project, we also had the folks at Xing sing the sound logos themselves as part of the sound logo karaoke experience video.

 Dentsu Inc. Morimoto: How did you find actually singing them?

 Xing Murase: It was great that we could all enjoy singing together and get hyped up at the same level.
-Plus, since it's short, I thought it was appealing that even people who aren't great singers could easily join in.
+Plus, since it's short, I thought it was appealing that even people who aren't good at singing could easily join in.

 Xing Fukui: You don't often get the chance to shout out a company or brand name, do you?
 That's exactly why singing it felt strangely fresh.
 Singing so much during filming made it even more so (laughs).